Bureau of Prohibition: History

+Volstead Act and formation in the Department of the Treasury

+Prohibition Unit

+The Prohibition Unit was formed to enforce the National Prohibition Act of 1919 (Volstead Act) which enforced the 18th Amendment to the United States Constitution regarding the prohibition of the manufacture, sale, and transportation of alcoholic beverages.
+When it was first established in 1920, it was a unit of the Bureau of Internal Revenue.
+The commissioner of Internal Revenue, Daniel C. Roper, strenuously objected to absorbing the responsibilities of managing a prohibition organization, as he believed they were beyond the scope and mandate of his Bureau which had primarily been responsible for investigating tax violations.

+Initially, there were 960 dry agents in the Prohibition Unit.

+Elevation to Bureau status

+House Resolution 10729, passed by the 69th Congress, became law on March 3, 1927 and simultaneously created two new bureaus out of Treasury's efforts: the Bureau of Customs and the Bureau of Prohibition.
+The new bureau would consist of a commissioner of prohibition, an assistant commissioner, two deputy commissioners, a chief clerk, and their staffs.
+On April 1, 1927, with 10729 becoming effective, the organizational restructuring was officially completed, and prohibition was elevated from Unit status to Bureau status.

+Transfer to the Department of Justice

+On July 1, 1930, the Prohibition Bureau was transferred from the Treasury Department to the Department of Justice (DOJ).

 Mission

 The Bureau of Prohibition's main function was to stop the sale and consumption of alcohol.
 Agents would be tasked with eliminating illegal bootlegging rings, and became notorious in cities like New York and Chicago for raiding popular nightclubs.

 Agents were often paid low wages, and the Bureau was notorious for allowing many uncertified people to become agents.
 Doing so strengthened the bureau, as they were able to hire agents in greater numbers.

-In 1929, the Increased Penalties Act or Jones Law was passed.
-The Jones Law increased penalties for violations previously set in the Volstead Act.
+In 1929, the Increased Penalties Act (Jones Law) increased penalties for violations previously set in the Volstead Act.
 First time offenders were now expected to serve a maximum of five years and a $10,000 fine as opposed to the previous six months and $1,000 fine.
 This strengthened animosity toward Prohibition agents, as many of them (such as Major Maurice Campbell, Prohibition administrator of New York City), were already hated for their raids on popular clubs frequented by New York City's elite.

+Transfer to the Federal Bureau of Investigation

+Early in 1933, with the repeal of Prohibition imminent, as part of the Omnibus Crime Bill, the Bureau was briefly absorbed into the Bureau of Investigation (BOI).
+The Prohibition Bureau was demoted from Bureau status to Unit status and became the FBI's Alcohol Beverage Unit (ABU).
+Though part of the FBI on paper, J. Edgar Hoover, who wanted to avoid liquor enforcement and the taint of corruption that was attached to it, continued to operate it as a separate, autonomous agency in practice.